 - Language is a vital means of communication

 - Transitions are significant in the lives of children

 The Nurture Group has a themed curriculum which has a large emphasis on Personal, Social, Emotional and Mental Health.
 The theme for this half term is ‘Getting on and Falling out’.
 Link to medium term plan for Autumn 2.

-For further information please see our Nurture Group Policy
+For further information please see our policies section.

 The Rainbow Room is organised into the following areas to replicate home life: